snazzy-d/sdc/README.markdown

 The code is released under the GPL (see the LICENCE file for more details).
 Contact me at b.helyer@gmail.com

+_SDC currently does not build with 2.058 due to a bug with void delegates and getopt.
+I'm told Andrei's on it.

 Features
 ========
 What follows is a very high level overview of what's done, and what's still to do.